apache/incubator-taverna-site/content/download/index.md

       various plugins can be added in order to increase its functionality.

 ##Associated tools
-There is also a number of associated tools available to use with None Apache Taverna 2.
+There is also a number of associated tools available to use with (non-Apache) Taverna 2.

-> There are currently no known plans to bring out Apache Taverna
+> **Note**: There are currently no known plans to bring out Apache Taverna
 > versions of these tools.
 If you are interested in migrating these too
-> to Apache Taverna please [contact us](/community).
+> to Apache Taverna, please [contact us](/community).

- - Taverna 2-Galaxy](http://www.taverna.org.uk/download/taverna-galaxy/) is a tool for automatic generation and exposure of Taverna workflows as [Galaxy](http://galaxy.psu.edu/) tools.
+ - [Taverna 2-Galaxy](http://www.taverna.org.uk/download/taverna-galaxy/) is a tool for automatic generation and exposure of Taverna workflows as [Galaxy](http://galaxy.psu.edu/) tools.
    Galaxy is an open, Web-based platform for data intensive biomedical research.
  - [DataViewer Tool](http://www.taverna.org.uk/download/associated-tools/dataviewer-tool/)